 Air traffic controllers have some of the most important jobs out there — without the passengers even noticing, they route any plane you fly on through the sea of other planes in the air.
 It’s thanks to them that planes don’t crash into each other mid-flight, and they’re often put under a lot of stress with the amount of planes they’re responsible for at a time.

 They deserve a lot more respect and admiration than they actually receive.
-To better understand what they have to go through, there’s a game available for Android devices where you can test your own skills at controlling the skies.
+To better understand what they have to go through, there’s a game available fordevices where you can test your own skills at controlling the skies.

 About Air Control